Kong/terraform-provider-konnect/docs/resources/gateway_plugin_header_cert_auth.md

 - `revocation_check_mode` (String) Controls client certificate revocation check behavior.
 If set to `SKIP`, no revocation check is performed.
 If set to `IGNORE_CA_ERROR`, the plugin respects the revocation status when either OCSP or CRL URL is set, and doesn't fail on network issues.
 If set to `STRICT`, the plugin only treats the certificate as valid when it's able to verify the revocation status.
 Default: "IGNORE_CA_ERROR"; must be one of ["IGNORE_CA_ERROR", "SKIP", "STRICT"]
 - `secure_source` (Boolean) Whether to secure the source of the request.
 If set to `true`, the plugin will only allow requests from trusted IPs (configured by the `trusted_ips` config option).
 Default: true
 - `skip_consumer_lookup` (Boolean) Skip consumer lookup once certificate is trusted against the configured CA list.
 Default: false
+- `ssl_verify` (Boolean) This option enables verification of the certificate presented by the server of the OCSP responder's URL and by the server of the CRL Distribution Point.

 <a id="nestedatt--ordering"></a>